TUM-DSE/cloud-lab/README.md

 - The lab is organized by the [Chair of Decentralized Systems Engineering](https://dse.in.tum.de/) at TU Munich.

-## Registration
+## Registration info

 - **Capacity:** We plan to have at most 48 places in this course.
-- **Deadline:** Two weeks after the matching period, we will formally register you in the course.
+- **Registration deadline:** Two weeks after the matching period, we will formally register you in the course.
 If you want to drop out, please inform us before the registration deadline.

 ## Slack workspace